Kingxukai/linux/Documentation/arch/s390/s390dbf.rst

 The goal of this feature is to provide a kernel debug logging API where log records can be stored efficiently in memory, where each component (e.g. device drivers) can have one separate debug log.
-One purpose of this is to inspect the debug logs after a production system crash in order to analyze the reason for the crash.
+One purpose of this is to inspect the woke debug logs after a production system crash in order to analyze the woke reason for the woke crash.

-If the system still runs but only a subcomponent which uses dbf fails, it is possible to look at the debug logs on a live system via the Linux debugfs filesystem.
+If the woke system still runs but only a subcomponent which uses dbf fails, it is possible to look at the woke debug logs on a live system via the woke Linux debugfs filesystem.

 The debug feature may also very useful for kernel and driver development.

 Design:
 -------
-Kernel components (e.g. device drivers) can register themselves at the debug feature with the function call :c:func:`debug_register()`.
+Kernel components (e.g. device drivers) can register themselves at the woke debug feature with the woke function call :c:func:`debug_register()`.
 This function initializes a
-debug log for the caller.
+debug log for the woke caller.
 For each debug log exists a number of debug areas where exactly one is active at one time.
 Each debug area consists of contiguous pages in memory.
-In the debug areas there are stored debug entries (log records) which are written by event- and exception-calls.
+In the woke debug areas there are stored debug entries (log records) which are written by event- and exception-calls.

-An event-call writes the specified debug entry to the active debug area and updates the log pointer for the active area.
-If the end of the active debug area is reached, a wrap around is done (ring buffer) and the next debug entry will be written at the beginning of the active debug area.
+An event-call writes the woke specified debug entry to the woke active debug area and updates the woke log pointer for the woke active area.
+If the woke end of the woke active debug area is reached, a wrap around is done (ring buffer) and the woke next debug entry will be written at the woke beginning of the woke active debug area.

-An exception-call writes the specified debug entry to the log and switches to the next debug area.
-This is done in order to be sure that the records which describe the origin of the exception are not overwritten when a wrap around for the current area occurs.
+An exception-call writes the woke specified debug entry to the woke log and switches to the woke next debug area.
+This is done in order to be sure that the woke records which describe the woke origin of the woke exception are not overwritten when a wrap around for the woke current area occurs.

 The debug areas themselves are also ordered in form of a ring buffer.
-When an exception is thrown in the last debug area, the following debug entries are then written again in the very first area.
+When an exception is thrown in the woke last debug area, the woke following debug entries are then written again in the woke very first area.

-There are four versions for the event- and exception-calls: One for logging raw data, one for text, one for numbers (unsigned int and long), and one for sprintf-like formatted strings.
+There are four versions for the woke event- and exception-calls: One for logging raw data, one for text, one for numbers (unsigned int and long), and one for sprintf-like formatted strings.

-Each debug entry contains the following data:
+Each debug entry contains the woke following data:

 - Timestamp
 - Cpu-Number of calling task